MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

             OverwriteExisting: true
         }
     })
-    // Use a then() method to log the response, as well as a message indicating the image has been saved with the specified file name.
+    // Use then() to log the response.
         .then(function (res) {
             console.log(res);
             console.log("Image saved with fileName: '" + fileName + "'");